 If you accompany your future Sailor to the Recruiter’s Office prior to his/her shipping out, walk a few steps behind and be alert as you approach the recruiter’s door.
 Your future Sailor will have to stop and request permission to enter.
 You don’t want to accidentally walk into your future Sailor as s/he is executing the salute before entering.

-There have been some reports of people taking cell phones and/or watches prior to the recruits getting to RTC.
+There have been reports in the past of people taking cell phones and/or watches prior to the recruits getting to RTC.
 Let your future Sailor know that at no time prior to packing "the box" should anyone ask for those or other personal items--if it happens, they need to respectfully decline the offer and then get the name of the individual and report it.
-Anything that a recruit cannot keep will be sent home in "the box" and not held for them until later and they will put anything that they can keep in their "Valuables sock" and keep it with them.
+Anything that a recruit cannot keep will be packed "the box" and held for them until later and they will put anything that they can keep in their "Valuables sock" and keep it with them.

 I hope that helps.

 Check out the discussion Arwen posted, Your recruit's final MEPS experience - an overview of their last ho...; but be sure to read my reply concerning the statement about not eating for a day or two--Recruits DO eat.
 I also suggest that you join the group, Boot Camp Moms (and loved ones), and start checking out the Pages (found under the pictures of the Members) there; Arrival and What Happens at RTC will let you know what happens at RTC and what to expect.

 Make sure to join the group for the month that your future Sailor leaves to connect with others with loved ones who may be leaving the same day/week and may have PIR with your Future Sailor.
 Each of the following is a clickable link.

 DEP-Leavin' for Boot Camp in January DEP-Leavin' for Boot Camp in February

 DEP-Leavin' for bootcamp in March DEP-Leavin' for bootcamp in April